Gen. AI vs. LLM: Key Differences & Similarities

 What is Generative AI?

-Generative AI is a broad category of AI systems that can create new, original content based on patterns learned from existing data.
+Generative AI is a broad category of AI systems designed for AI content generation, creating new and original outputs based on patterns learned from existing data.
 These systems use advanced machine learning techniques to analyze and understand the underlying structure and characteristics of the input data, allowing them to generate novel outputs that resemble the original content but with a touch of creativity to create something brand new.

 The power of generative AI lies in its ability to produce a wide range of content types, from text and images to music and 3D models.